npm/npm/doc/config.md

 The program to use to view help content.
 Set to "woman" to use the emacs troff viewer by that name.

+### exit

+Default: true

+Whether or not to exit the process when the command is finished.
+When using npm programmatically, it's a good idea to set this to `false` explicitly.

+### logfd

+Default: Standard Error FD (2)

+The file descriptor (integer) or stream object where npm will write log messages.

+When using npm programmatically, you may want to provide a FileWriteStream, or some other form of WritableStream.

+### outfd

+Default: Standard Output FD (1)

+The file descriptor (integer) or stream object where npm will write "normal" output.
+For instance, the `ls` and `view` commands write their output here.

+When using npm programmatically, you may want to provide a FileWriteStream, or some other form of WritableStream.

+### color

+Default: true

+Set to false to disable colorized output.

+In versions of node that expose the `isatty` function, npm will never write colorized output to a non-terminal file descriptor.

+### tmproot

+Default: env.TMPDIR or "/tmp"

+The folder where temporary files should be placed.

+npm creates a subfolder whenever it is run, and attempts to delete it afterwards.

+### force

+Default: false

+Set to a truish value to force uninstalling packages, even if they have dependents.

+Note that setting `recursive` is safer, because forcing uninstall can create orphan packages that no longer function properly.

+### editor

+Default: env.EDITOR

+The program to use to edit files.